At a glance…

 Students attend 5 guided reflections, write a daily journal and then complete a final reflection paper.
 The Spanish Service Learning Course and optional language lessons are offered in conjunction with the volunteer work and can all be included in your daily schedule as an IVHQ volunteer.
 The workshops and written assignments are conducted in English, however the remainder of the course and the entire volunteer experience offer total Spanish immersion.
 Volunteers choose their work from a range of options including: Teaching English, Childcare, Special Needs Care, Animal Care, Construction and Renovation and Medical and arranging the course accreditation is done through your IVHQ Program Manager and the local team in Peru after you have registered.
 When applying online, please apply for the Spanish Service Learning Course project and indicate your volunteer work preference in the ‘Comments’ section of your application.

 The Peru - Cusco Holiday Experience project is held during the weeks of Christmas and New Years and provides the opportunity to participate in a variety of different projects and activities in the local community.
 The project was designed by our local team as an alternative to the standard projects which have frequent public holiday closures over the Christmas and New Years period.
-Volunteers on the Holiday Experience project assist in a range of tasks, such as coordinating holiday parties for underprivileged children and elderly, assisting in the daily life and work of a nearby Andean village (such as cooking, weaving, farming), and renovating a local community center.
+Volunteers on the Holiday Experience project assist in a range of tasks, such as coordinating holiday parties for underprivileged children and elderly, assisting in the daily life and work of a nearby Andean village (such as cooking, weaving, farming), and renovating a local community centre.
 On the major holidays that fall during this period, volunteers have the day off to explore Cusco and the surrounding areas, which is a beautiful and unique experience during the festive season.
-Please note, in 2017, this project is only available to volunteers who begin the weeks of 25th December and 1st January - volunteers should arrive the morning of 24th or 31st December (respectively) for this project.
-The Holiday Experience project requires an extra cost of US$75 per week for supervision, materials and the logistics involved in this project which will be included in the program fee quoted to you by IVHQ when you apply.
+Please note, in 2020, this project is only available to volunteers who begin the weeks of 21st and 28th December.
+Volunteers who continue on the program beyond these weeks will resume on a standard volunteer project of their choice.
+The Holiday Experience project requires an extra cost of US$75 (approximately AU$110) per week for supervision, materials and the logistics involved in this project which will be included in the program fee quoted to you by IVHQ when you apply.
 Volunteers who continue on the program beyond these weeks will resume on a standard volunteer project of their choice.

 After you have registered for the program, please book your flights to arrive at the Alejandro Velasco Astete International Airport (CUZ) in Cusco.
+Australian travellers do not require a visa to enter Peru for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.
+We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the local team’s main office and then to your homestay.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Peru prior to your volunteer program, we can arrange for you to be picked up in Cusco on the day before your program orientation.
+If you are travelling in Peru prior to your volunteer program, we can arrange for you to be picked up in Cusco on the day before your program orientation.

 Orientation is hosted by our local team at their offices in Cusco.
 Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Cusco – introduction to Peru, Peruvian customs, language lesson details, rules and expectations, safety, travel opportunities in Cusco, introduction to your project and placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.
 On arrival you will be transported to your accommodation and introduced to your host, and the following day you will complete orientation.